Esperanto in the Soviet Union: Soviet Esperantist Union (1921)

 The Soviet Esperantist Union was established in 1921 to unify Esperantists in the Soviet Union with Ernest Drezen as its leader.
 Drezen advocated the use of Esperanto to establish communication between Soviet workers and the workers of other countries, and thousands of letters were sent between Communist groups in the 1920s.
 By the late 1920s, SEU membership grew to 10,000 people.
 To promote the use of Esperanto, the SEU published guidelines on writing letters in the language that could then be shared with the press.
 This correspondence strategy began to experience backlash in the late 1920s when exchanged between Soviet and foreign socialists suggested that working conditions under capitalism were not worse than those under the Soviet Union or otherwise suggested that the Communist revolution had not been successful.

 The SEU changed its strategy in the 1930s, focusing less on messaging and more on practical use of the language.
-Rather than using Esperanto as a revolutionary language, the group encouraged its use as a hobby and in every day life.
+Rather than using Esperanto as a revolutionary language, the group encouraged its use as a hobby and in everyday life.
 Membership of the SEU increased during the mid-1930s, but the SEU was targeted as part of the Stalinist purge against Esperanto.
 The group was not officially disbanded, as the Soviet government instead targeted members until operations could no longer continue.
 In the purge the leader of the Soviet Esperantist Union, Ernest Drezen, was executed by gunshot on 27 October 1937.
 Drezen's reputation was rehabilitated by the USSR in 1957, and he was posthumously readmitted to the Communist Party in 1989.